 Sometimes parents might not want to study the curriculum because:

-- they don’t want to focus on that particular belief (for instance, creation/evolution disagreements)
+• they don’t want to focus on that particular belief (for instance, creation/evolution disagreements)

-- children already know the material and they have to go over it to pass the test to get accreditation (this is called busywork)
+• children already know the material, and they have to go over it to pass the test to get accreditation (this is called busywork)

-- parents feel another type of curriculum would be a better fit for their children but that curriculum isn’t accredited (i.e. Charlotte Mason, unschooling or eclectic homeschooling are methods that often don’t come with the option of accreditation)
+• parents feel another type of curriculum would be a better fit for their children, but that curriculum isn’t accredited (i.e., Charlotte Mason, unschooling, or eclectic homeschooling are methods that often don’t come with the option of accreditation)

-To be frank, you don’t really need homeschooling accreditation at all to get into college!
+You don’t really need homeschooling accreditation at all to get into college!
 It’s just nice to have.

 If My Child Doesn’t Have Homeschooling Accreditation, How Do They Enter College?

-My parents didn’t use an accredited homeschooling program.
-Instead, they showed me how to work hard and chase after the things in life that I (academically) wanted.
-This meant that, even though I was technically a high school dropout, when I decided that I wanted to study for a medical degree I eventually got there because my homeschooling education had taught me to work hard.
+This meant that, even though I was technically a high school dropout, I eventually got into medical school when I decided that I wanted to study Medicine because my homeschooling education had taught me to work hard.

-My brothers also worked hard and one is now working as an architect, while the other is working as a lawyer.
+My brothers also worked hard, and one is now working as an architect, while the other is working as a lawyer.

 Again, one of my brothers didn’t finish high school.
 Instead, he went straight into doing a bridging course to study law.
 This meant he got to cut out one year of high school!